hartza-capital/sdk-rust/docs/BacktestApi.md

 ## lasts_backtest

 > models::LastsBacktest200Response lasts_backtest(lasts_strategy_quotes_request)
-List lasts backtest available for instruments and strategies
+Lasts backtest available

-This endpoint return the lasts backtest received by the shareholder for instruments and strategies.
+Permits to get the last trends received by the shareholder for instruments and strategies.

 ### Parameters